julieeckstrom/julieeckstrom.github.io/_projects/dsg.markdown

 # Challenge

-To take the existing Dick's Sporting Goods mobile site and make it more refined and usable.
+Update the existing Dick's Sporting Goods mobile site to make it more refined and usable.

 # The Result